SAP-samples/teched2023-AD164/README.md

 ## Overview

 This course uses the well known travel booking reference app for classic ABAPers.
 During the course of this session, we will go through two demos and then followed by a hands-on providing an experience on how to handcode the same in ABAP Cloud with our well known ABAP Restful Application Programming Model ( RAP ).
-We will have short overview of the RAP artefacts thats gets generated and will see a Fiori elements preview of the app to check the developed OData UI service.
+We will have short overview of the RAP artefacts that gets generated and will see a Fiori elements preview of the app to check the developed OData UI service.

-Additionaly, we have a short optional HandsOn exercise to enrich our existing fiori preview and hence our app utilizing ratings from the underlying Agency data model.
+Additionally, we have a short optional HandsOn exercise to enrich our existing fiori preview and hence our app utilizing ratings from the underlying Agency data model.

 We also have demos showcasing -
 1. Use ABAP Repository Object Generator in ADT to quickly generate RAP artefacts
 2. Behaviour Implementations - Managed, Managed with Additional Save and Unmanaged
 3. Ways to consume existing WRICEF Objects in new ABAP Cloud

 ### Business Scenario